jsndyks/sg2047/moodle/week03/practical01.gettingStarted.md

  </div>

 This activity should take you around **2-3 hours** - but you may need to spend more time experimenting with the various capabilities in the software.

 Time spent getting comfortable with Tableau and its features _now_ will reap significant rewards later on as we make more use of Tableau through the module.
+So it's a good idea to invest plenty of time into this as early in term as possible.

-You should start the exercise in class and **must complete the work (and the checklist) before the next session**.
+You should start the exercise in class and **must complete the work (and the checklist) before the next session** (next week).

-Note that the tutorial uses a _business_ data set and enables you to create a '_Executive Overview Interactive Dashboard_'.
+Note that the tutorial uses a _business_ data set and enables you to create a '_Executive Overview Interactive Dashboard_' that shows _Profitability_.
 However, the kinds of variables that you work with here are not unlike those we use to understand, analyse and visualize society - as we will see.
-So please stick with it and work through the tutorials step by step.
+So please stick with it and work through the tutorials step by step even though the data do not necessarily deal with a phenomenon that is of particular interest.

 #### What you need to do ...